Dima-Bulgakov/Dima-Bulgakov/README.md

 =====================
 iOS Developer
 -------------
 I am a beginner iOS developer.
 I've been studying iOS development since 2022 and I really want to become a professional developer and create cool apps.
 I am currently looking for a job as a Junior Developer.
-I have a desire to learn and explore new technologies and architectures
+I have a desire to learn and explore new technologies and architectures.

 ## CV
 [CV_iOSDeveloper_Bulgakov.pdf](https://github.com/Dima-Bulgakov/Dima-Bulgakov/blob/5ac6d302686176541e38389bc9151d3581d7d5eb/CV_iOSDeveloper_Bulgakov.pdf)